Nielszy/dev-cliip/README.md

 ## Warning

+**Never commit cleartext API tokens or passwords for cloud services, APIs, or production systems.
+The credentials in dev-cliip are local-only and cannot access anything outside your Mac.**

 The dev-cliip environment is designed as a playground for development and experimentation.
 Parts of dev-cliip should **never** be used in production environments without making the necessary adjustments.
 You must perform thorough due diligence and testing before deploying any component in a production environment.
-Never commit cleartext API tokens or passwords to your repository.

 Specifically, never reuse any component of this project in a real-world environment without:

-- Rotating all passwords.
+- Rotating all passwords and tokens.
 - Encrypting secrets before storing them in GitHub (or other locations).
 - Enabling TLS on all endpoints.
 - Implementing proper authentication and authorization.